Muby Chem India Logo

 Potassium chloride zinc plating.
 Potassium chloride zinc plating solutions are attractive because they contain no ammonia.
 The disadvantages of this system are a greater tendency to burn on extreme edges and higher operating costs.
 The potassium bath also requires the use of relatively expensive boric acid to buffer the solution and prevent burning in the high-current-density areas, functions performed by the ammonium chloride in the other systems.

 Mixed ammonium chloride/potassium chloride zinc plating.
 This bath combines the best of the ammonia and ammonia-free baths.
 Because potassium chloride is less expensive than ammonium chloride, the maintenance costs of the mixed bath are lower than the ammonia bath, and it does not require boric acid.
 The ammonia levels in the rinse waters are low enough that it does not significantly interfere with wastewater treatment, even if plating nickel and copper in the same plant with mixed waste streams.
 If local regulations restrict the level of ammonia discharged, special waste treatment equipment will be required, and the non-ammonia bath is most likely the best choice.
-For write up on ZnCl2 in ectroplating you may visit this link.
 For procuring NH4Cl, KCl & ZnCl2 click here.

 Galvanizing, Soldering and Tinning FluxesZinc Chloride is used in fluxes for galvanizing, soldering and tinning.
 Its ability to remove oxides and salts from metal surfaces insures good metal to metal bonding.
 It has the ability to attack metal oxides (MO) to give derivatives of the formula MZnOCl2.
 This reaction is relevant to the utility of Zinc Chloride as a flux for soldering - it dissolves oxide coatings exposing the clean metal surface.
 Typically this flux was prepared by dissolving zinc foil in dilute hydrochloric acid until the liquid ceased to evolve hydrogen; for this reason, such flux was once known as killed spirits or "Marela".